phreda4/r3d4/README.md

 ## Call Optimization

-When the last words before a `;` It is a word defined by the programmer, both in the interpreter and in the compiler, this call is translate to JMP or jump and not with a CALL or call with return, this is commonly called TAIL CALL and saves a return in the chain of words called.
+When the last word before a `;` is a word defined by the programmer, both in the interpreter and in the compiler, the call is translated into JMP or jump and not with a CALL or call with return, this is commonly called TAIL CALL and saves a return in the chain of words called.

 This feature can convert a recursion into a loop with no callback cost, the following definition has no impact on the return stack.